gunzip/FlagNote/README.txt

 'View notes' rights are implied by views access rights.

+There's a new [flag-note] token when using this with flag_action and token modules active.

 Todo
 ====
 Someday, only if there'll be demand for these ones: